 We also like the performance of the MiroPure 1.25".
 This product also made some top-tier curls and has one of the longest barrels of the entire group.
-However, it is only available in a single diameter so offers a bit less versatility.
+However, it is only available in a single diameter, so it offers a bit less versatility.

-Next, it's worth mentioning the pair of motorized curlers, the Conair INFINITIPRO Curl Secret and the CHI Spin N' Curl.
-Practiced users were able to curl very well with these products but novices took a little time to get the technique and settings dialed in before they could achieve their desired results.
+It's worth mentioning the pair of motorized curlers, the Conair Infinitipro Curl Secret and the CHI Spin N Curl.
+Practiced users were able to curl very well with these products, but novices took a little time to get the technique and settings dialed in before they could achieve their desired results.

-The Revlon Perfect Heat Ceramic is about average in our list when it comes to curling performance.
+The Revlon Perfect Heat Ceramic is about average in our list regarding curling performance.
 It's available in a handful of different diameters from 0.5" to 1.5" and usually doesn't crease or kink hair.
-It has fairly uniform pressure but you can tell a difference when you compare the extreme ends of the clamp.
+It has fairly uniform pressure, but you can tell the difference when you compare the extreme ends of the clamp.

-We looked at the claimed maximum temperature and the amount of adjustability of each product when it came to determining scores for our temperature metric.
+We looked at the claimed maximum temperature and the amount of adjustability of each product to determine scores for our temperature metric.

 If you are looking for a curling iron that can get as hot as possible, then the Kipozi 1" and the BaBylissPRO Nano Titanium are good options to consider.
-These both have a maximum temperature of 450°F but we like the BaBylissPro Nano Titanium slightly more, as it gives you 50 different temperature settings, compared to the 10 of the Kipozi.
+These both have a maximum temperature of 450°F, but we like the BaBylissPRO slightly more, as it gives you 50 different temperature settings, compared to the 10 of the Kipozi.

-The Hot Tools Signature Series and the Hot Tools Professional Series 24K Gold followed, having listed peak temperatures of 430°F. These models have a continuous dial as well, offering the complete spread of temperatures from 280°F-430°F. The CHI Spin N' Curl and the MiroPure came next, with listed peak temperatures of 410°F. The CHI give you more options within its range though, with 10°F increments from 180°F to 370°F, then 5°F increments up to 410°F. The MiroPure ranges from 310°F to 410°F, with 20°F increments through that range.
+The Hot Tools Signature Series and the Hot Tools Professional Series 24K Gold both have listed peak temperatures of 430°F. These models have a continuous dial as well, offering the complete spread of temperatures from 280°F-430°F. The CHI Spin N Curl and the MiroPure have listed peak temperatures of 410°F, but the CHI offers more options within its range, with 10°F increments from 180°F to 370°F, then 5°F increments up to 410°F. The MiroPure ranges from 310°F to 410°F, with 20°F increments through that range.

-The Conair Instant Heat and the Revlon Perfect Heat Ceramic came next, both having a listed top temperature of 400°F. The Conair Instant Heat gives you 25 different settings, along with a Turbo boost, while the Revlon Perfect Heat Ceramic gives you 30 different settings.
+The Conair Instant Heat and the Revlon Perfect Heat Ceramic both have a listed top temperature of 400°F. The Conair Instant Heat gives you 25 different settings, along with a Turbo boost, while the Revlon Perfect Heat Ceramic offers 30 different settings.

 Ease of Use